 When will adjudication occur?

 Adjudication of a game can only occur when one of the players has requested it.
-For postal and email games, an adjudication request consists of a legible gamescore, diagram of the final position (in server play, the server TD already has this information.)
-Analysis supporting a claim of win or draw.
-Requests are sent to the CCLA Tournament Director, who may perform the adjudication himself, or pass it on to another (high-rated) player.
-Server players who submit adjudication requests will receive written disposition from the Tournament Director.
+For postal and email games, an adjudication request consists of a legible gamescore and diagram of the final position (in server play, the server TD already has this information.)
+Analysis supporting a claim of win or draw is optional.
+Requests are sent to the appropriate Tournament Director, who may perform the adjudication himself, or pass it on to another (high-rated) player.
+Players who submit adjudication requests will receive written disposition from the Tournament Director.

 My opponent withdrew from play.
 Do I need his permission to request adjudication of our game?

 No such "permission" is ever required.
 Usually only one player requests adjudication.
 Sometimes both players file requests, perhaps with conflicting claims.
-While it's highly unlikely both players would claim a win, one player could do so while his opponent claims a draw.
+While it's unlikely both players would claim a win, one player could do so while his opponent claims a draw.

 Do CCLA events have an end date?
 When does play stop?

-CCLA's postal and email events are of two-year duration (some championship finals running 30 months.
+CCLA's postal and email events are 24 months duration, with some championship finals running 30 months.
 CCLA server events are limited to 16 months playing time.
 Because transit time for server moves is essentially zero, a typical 40-move game played on the server will be finished in a few months.
 Even slower players, or players engaged in a lengthy endgame often finish under the one-year mark.
-For that reason, it was decided no end date would be needed for CCLA server events.
-Normally, CCLA server games are played to a finish.
-The only exceptions are when an opponent dies or withdraws from play, or forfeits due to exceeding the time limit.
+Most CCLA games are played to a finish.
+The exceptions are when an opponent dies, withdraws from play, or forfeits due to exceeding the time limit.

 What if I don't agree with the adjudicator's decision?

 Most adjudications are trivial (the result is obvious,) do not involve a counter-claim and are filed because an opponent has died or withdrawn.
 The process is administered by the CCLA T.D., and it is he who makes the final decision, even if an independent adjudicator assisted.
 Per CCLA Server Rule 4, any decision by the T.D. may be appealed to the CCLA President, whose decision is final.

 Should I automatically request adjudication if my opponent dies or withdraws?